Macron tests positive for COVID-19, European leaders rush for tests

 Macron joined all but two of the European Union’s 27 leaders at a summit in Brussels late last week to discuss climate change, the EU budget and Turkey.

-The German government said Merkel tested negative for the coronavirus after the EU summit.

-More recently, Macron had lunch with European Council President Charles Michel, Spanish Prime Minister Pedro Sanchez and OECD chief Angel Gurria, who is 70, on Monday.
+More recently, Macron had lunch with European Council President Charles Michel, Spanish Prime Minister Pedro Sanchez and OECD chief Angel Gurria on Monday.
 He also held talks with Portuguese Prime Minister Antonio Costa on Wednesday.

 Sanchez tested negative for COVID-19 but has suspended all public activities and will quarantine until Dec.
 24, his office said.
 Irish Prime Minister Micheal Martin, who took a test out of precaution, also received a negative result.